Nostra aetate: Summary

 The fifth part states that all men are created in God's image, and that the "Church reproves, as foreign to the mind of Christ, any discrimination against men or harassment of them because of their race, color, condition of life, or religion."

 Opposition

 Nostra aetate, along with the adjacent documents, Dignitatis humanae (On Religious Liberty), Unitatis redintegratio (On Ecumenism), and Lumen gentium (The Church) are among the documents from the Second Vatican Council that are frequently highlighted for the most scathing criticism by traditional Catholics.
-The central accusation, from traditional Catholics, is that these documents express and encourage a spirit of religious indifferentism, that is to say that they disuade the conversion of non-Catholics (contrary to the Catholic doctrine of Extra Ecclesiam nulla salus and thus, within this context, exclude them from the possibility of attaining eternal salvation), that they also discourage or confuse those who are already Catholic by suggesting that other religions may have validity and that there is a radical discontinuity with what the Catholic Church has already proclaimed Magisterially about non-Christian religions.
+The central accusation, from traditionalist Catholics, is that these documents express and encourage a spirit of religious indifferentism, that is to say that they dissuade the conversion of non-Catholics (contrary to the Catholic doctrine of Extra Ecclesiam nulla salus and thus, within this context, exclude them from the possibility of attaining eternal salvation), that they also discourage or confuse those who are already Catholic by suggesting that other religions may have validity, and that there is a radical discontinuity with what the Catholic Church has already proclaimed Magisterially about non-Christian religions.

-Many documents of the Second Vatican Council contain texual ambiguities, due to the process of compromise in which they were created as a struggle between the factions of liberal and conservative churchmen.
-This compromise for the most part provided enough room in the final form of the documents for both sides to be able to claim that they can technically be interpreted as inline with their own position.
-Within Nostra aetate, however, traditional Catholics have claimed that there are explicit errors, that is to say statements put forward which directly contradict previous proclamations of the Magisterium of the Catholic Church, binding on all Catholics, including previous dogmatic Catholic ecumenical councils or in some cases teach the exact opposite of what has been declared as doctrine by the Church.
-This includes Papal encyclicals from modern times, such as Pope Pius IX's Qui pluribus (1846) and Pope Pius XI's Mortalium animos (1928), the latter of which condemns "that false opinion which considers all religions to be more or less good and praiseworthy."